 Help!
 I Need to Migrate a WordPress Multisite: A Step-by-Step Guide

-WordPress Multisite has been a highly beneficial addition to web developers’ toolboxes since its introduction in WordPress 3.0.
-While the multi-site network management solution can’t be used for every new web development project, it has proven itself quite valuable when all the right variables are in place.
+WordPress Multisite has been a highly beneficial addition.
+While you can’t use it for every new web development project, it’s highly valuable when all the right variables are in place.

-In the Ultimate Guide to WordPress Multisite, Rachel McCollin talks about how to enable Multisite and create a network of sites from within a single installation of WordPress.
-If you’ve followed her recommendations, then you should have a fully functioning WordPress Multisite up and running.
+In the Ultimate Guide to WordPress Multisite, we talked about how to enable Multisite and create a network of sites from within a single installation of WordPress.
+If you’ve followed our recommendations, then you should have a fully functioning WordPress Multisite up and running.

-But what happens when someone changes their mind and wants to move their site out of the network?
+But what happens when someone changes their mind and wants to move their site out of the multisite network?
 Or what if you have a new idea for a site and you want to add it to the network’s umbrella of sites?
-Or perhaps you decided to rebrand the Multisite network altogether and now need to get all these sites over to the new domain name.
+Or perhaps you rebranded the Multisite network altogether and now need to get all these sites over to the new domain name.
 What do you do when you want to migrate a WordPress Multisite?

-In the following step-by-step guide, I’ll review how to complete each of the three Multisite migration types.
+In the following step-by-step guide, I’ll show you how to complete each of the three Multisite migration types.

-So, you have a WordPress Multisite, but you realize something needs to be moved around.
-There are three kinds of migration scenarios you might be looking at when it comes to your Multisite network:
+You have a WordPress Multisite, but you realize something needs moving.
+There are three kinds of migration scenarios you might consider for a Multisite network:

-- You want to migrate a single website into the already existing WordPress Multisite network.
+- Migrating a single website into an existing WordPress Multisite network.

-- You want to migrate a single website out of the WordPress Multisite network.
+- Migrate a single website out of the WordPress Multisite network.

-- You want to migrate the entire WordPress Multisite network from one domain to another.
+- Migrating the entire WordPress Multisite network from one domain to another.

-While you might be hesitant to start moving anything around within your network, there’s no need to be.
-Sure, the process will be a little more complicated than migrating a single site from one domain to another, but that’s to be expected.
+While you might be hesitant to move anything around within your network, there’s no need to be.
+Sure, the process will be a little more complicated than migrating a single site from one domain to another, but that’s expected.
 Follow along with the steps outlined in the three scenarios below and you’ll have your Multisite migrated in no time.

 In this scenario, you want to move a new website into your Multisite network.
 Awesome!
 Here’s what you need to do.

-Back up both your single site installation as well as your Multisite network.
+Back up both your single site installation and your Multisite network.
 You can do this with one of these WordPress backup plugins.

 Next, deactivate all plugins on your single site WordPress installation.
 This is something WordPress suggests you do in case one of your plugins conflicts with the export process (which is a possibility).